Why the COVID-19 Vaccine Matters

 - Once you are fully vaccinated, you may be able to start doing some things that you had stopped doing because of the pandemic.
 The CDC states that fully vaccinated people can resume normal activities without a mask or social distancing.
 However, if you feel more comfortable wearing a mask and/or social distancing, continue to do so.

 - Reduced risk will allow more businesses to reopen at full capacity.
-When many people are vaccinated, businesses can safely assume that less of their customers are carriers and can then reopen without safety guidelines in place.
+When many people are vaccinated, businesses can safely assume that fewer of their customers are carriers and can then reopen without safety guidelines in place.